 Senior Front End Engineer. ex-Federal Consultant.
 International Development Contractor.
 Struggling Entrepreneur. ex-Bboy.
 Equities Trader.
 Weights & Nutrition.
-Totally Mediocre Musician.
+Totally Mediocre Producer, Singer, and Guitarist.
+Artist and Designer.
 Oxford MBA.
 Fresh 24x7.

 “But as I cast this virtual coin into the wishing well of the cosmos, it occurs to me, after a million what-ifs and a lifetime of lost sleep, that our connection wasn’t missed at all.”

 Hello new chapter.
 Farewell, my home.

 Not an enormous fan, but good points in between.
 We all find something ‘close to home’ when it resonates with our own experience, right?
 In the somewhat disgusting, and absolutely twisted world of the Pakistani-American matrimonial experience, where your pedigree, socioeconomic standing, and Medical Doctor certification are more important to a suitor than if you are a vigorous and adamant pedophile, this paragraph stuck out to me: